-The award of spousal support or alimony from one party to another is the court’s way of balancing the incomes of the parties consistent with their lifestyle during the marriage.
-There are many reasons why it might be necessary to change a spousal support order.
-Sometimes the person paying the support has had a substantial reduction in their income and can no longer pay the amount ordered.
-Sometimes the person receiving the support no longer needs it.
-Sometimes the person receiving spousal support has remarried.
-The issue of modifying or terminating spousal support is complex but we will try to discuss some of the key points that are evaluated by the courts in this process.
+The award of spousal support or alimony after divorce is the court’s way of balancing the parties’ incomes consistent with their lifestyle during the marriage.
+However, some factors may require a change in a spousal support order.
+For example, sometimes the person paying support has a substantial reduction in income and can no longer pay the amount ordered.
+On the other hand, there are also cases in which the person receiving the support no longer needs it.
+Regardless, there are always legal requirements for modifying spousal support orders in California.

 The Ability to Modify Spousal Support California Orders

-California Family Code Section 3603, 3651(c) and 4333 provide that temporary as well as permanent Spousal Support awards and agreements can be modified during the period support is schedule to be paid except if the parties have signed a written stipulation and agreed otherwise.
+California Family Code Sections 3603, 3651(c), and 4333 provide that temporary as well as permanent spousal support awards and agreements can be modified during the period support is scheduled to be paid except if the parties have signed a written stipulation and agreed otherwise.